Written by Evelyn Wallace

 Bowel cancer is one of the most common cancers in the UK.

 Bowel cancer is more likely to develop in older people.
 The most common age group affected is 70-80.
-The NHS bowel cancer screening programme checks people aged 60-74 for polyps, which are growths that can turn into cancer over time.
+The NHS bowel cancer screening programme checks people aged 60 to 74, to help detect bowel cancer at an early stage, when it's easier to treat.
+It can also be used to help check for and remove small growths in the bowel called polyps, which can turn into cancer over time.

 Bowel cancer rarely occurs before the age of 50, but specialists always have it in the back of their minds, particularly if it runs in the family.
 If several members of your family have suffered from it then your risk of getting it is often higher.